Agent Editor

 Configuration

-To use the Agent Editor functionalities in your app, you must perform the following tasks in Studio Pro:
+To use Agent Editor functionalities in your app, you must perform the following tasks in Studio Pro:

 - Define the model.